Fort Worth Assault Crimes Attorney

-In addition to my efforts on your assault case, you will have the experience and knowledge of our criminal defense team.
-At the Fulgham Law Firm, we have a team of 5 Former Prosecutors that work together as a team to evaluate cases and make certain that every assault case is thoroughly reviewed and defenses are established to provide our clients the best opportunity to have their assault case dismissed and expunged from their criminal record.
+At Fulgham Hampton Criminal Defense Attorneys, you will have access to a highly experienced legal team who work together to evaluate cases and make certain that every assault case is thoroughly reviewed and defenses are established.
+We provide our clients the best opportunity to have their assault cases dismissed and expunged from their criminal records.

 WHAT IS ASSAULT?